ted-ross/redpoll/README.md

   networks yet accessible from cloud data centers or other private networks.
 This connectivity does not require the deployment of tunnels or VPNs.

-- Load balancing is built into the network without the need for deploying load balancers.
+- Load balancing is built into the network without the need for load balancers.
 Furthermore, load balancing takes advantage of the protocol's knowledge of the disposition of data delivery.
-This means that load can be balanced based on a receiver's or server's actual rate of processing in real time rather than using round-robin or some out-of-band load measuring mechanism.
+This means that load can be distributed based on a receiver or server's actual rate of processing in real time rather than using round-robin or some out-of-band load measurment mechanism.

 - Security and access policy can be applied at the application layer, in terms of actual services, users, and processes.
 There is no need to try to express business policy in terms of layer-four network